matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 # Appendix

+The following are some worked examples to illustrate some of the mechanisms in the algorithm.
+In each we're interested in what happens to the topic.

 ## Example 1 - Mainline

 The following is an example room DAG, where time flows down the page.
 We shall